Updated June 25, 2019

 Where we send your data

 Visitor comments may be checked through an automated spam detection service, and through Youtube's standard spam protection services.
+We have no control over the information that may be passed to these services for the purposes of spam protection.

 How we protect your data

 Only a couple of people that are officers of the Mars Society have access to all membership data, and we have safeguards to prevent others from accessing that data.
+At the time of this writing, this only includes the president, webmaster, treasurer of the Mars Society.

 What data breach procedures we have in place